chainaccelerator/contribox-node/README.md

 Install an Elements sidechain peg on Bitcoin with a dynamic federation (https://blockstream.com/elements/).

-Install a specific API on top of node for the relay for the sharing between user : templates, transactions, encrypted proofs, and signs.
+Install a specific API on top of node for the relay for the sharing between user : templates (referential), transactions, encrypted proofs, and signs.

 Provide a JS Sdk for using this API with a wasm module.

-Free, fast transactions, uniq asset' issuements and proofs, without smart contract centralisation but:
+Confidential, free, fast transactions, uniq assets and  and proof' issuements, without smart contract centralisation but:
 * Validation is on the client side, until the Elements blockchain' blocs validation
 * Certification is on the Elements side, until peg out validations
 * Templates allow to ask a reward for specifics validations

 For now:
+* It's not condifidential addresses, transactions and issuements (until Elements allow it)
-* It's not a pure dynamic federation.
+* It's not a pure dynamic federation (until Elements allow it)
-* Tested on Regtest only.
+* Tested on Regtest only

 ## Install a sidechain's node